 cutters, end mills and has diamond drag engraving bits.
 Paul is a great

 guy and runs an excellent company.
 A must for all wax carving and

 jewelry work on the Taig CNC mill.

 has small tooling as well.

-  Has some engraving tools.
+- 2L Has some

 making small machines.

 the Taig products.